 |Last Review Status/Date

 Our medical policies are designed for informational purposes only and are not an authorization, or an explanation of benefits, or a contract.
 Receipt of benefits is subject to satisfaction of all terms and conditions of the coverage.
 Medical technology is constantly changing, and we reserve the right to review and update our policies periodically.

 The prognosis of cancer patients is often determined by the occurrence of metastatic disease.
 Studies have suggested that the presence of circulating tumor cells in patients with metastatic carcinoma is associated with shortened survival.
 The detection of circulating tumor cells might be useful for assessing prognosis and guiding cancer therapy.

 Research over the past 10 years has focused on the development of methodologies with improved sensitivity and specificity.
 Physical techniques such as size filtration, density gradient centrifugation, and microscopic morphology continue to be used.
-However, biological techniques such as immunomagnetic isolation, flow cytometry, immunofluorescent microscopy, reverse transcriptase-polymerase chain reaction (RT-PCR), polymerase chain reaction (PCR), and fluorescence in site hybridization (FISH) have been added to provide required specificity.
+However, biological techniques such as immunomagnetic isolation, flow cytometry, immunofluorescent microscopy, reverse transcriptase-polymerase chain reaction (RT-PCR), polymerase chain reaction (PCR), and fluorescence in situ hybridization have been added to provide required specificity.